633 W 5th Street #2890

 Unless these peace officers saw what happened, their report’s findings are largely an opinion.
 Most of the police report, if not all, is inadmissible hearsay.
 True, your excited utterances to the sheriff’s deputy, CHP, or local Redondo Beach police may tell part of the story.

 But what if you said these things in the heat of the moment after undergoing the G-forces of a terrible crash?
 Once the adrenaline wears off and you can think clearly again, you may have more to add or subtract.
-So it's possible and probable that the officers jotted down written narrative placing you at fault is incomplete.
+So it’s possible and probable that the officers jotted down a written narrative placing you at fault is incomplete.

-Bias Against Bicycle Riders and Rules of the Road.
+Bias Against Bicycle Riders and Rules of the Road

 Also, some police and jurors have certain inherent biases against motorcyclists and bicyclists.
 But this could be because many riders don’t understand their duties and obligations when riding public roadways.
 On the other hand, except as provided by law, bikers are subject to the same traffic restrictions as motorists.
 And ignorance of the law is no excuse.